 To let off some steam, head to Dorset Adventure park, where you’ll find two lakes of inflatable obstacles and a 2km mud trail.
 For something really steamy, why not visit Corfe Castle Railway Station and take in the sights and sounds of genuine steam locomotives!

-For some refreshments after an action-packed day of exploring, head to one of the four pubs, all serving delicious traditional food and a selection of local ales.
-If you’re looking for something different, the village has a small host of cafes all offering gluten free and vegan options, as well as the fabulously British cream tea!
+For some refreshments after an action-packed day of exploring, the village has a small host of cafes all offering gluten free and vegan options, as well as the fabulously British cream tea!
+For something more authentic, head to one of the four pubs in the village for some delicious pub food and a great selection of local ales.
+Norden Farm guests also receive an exclusive 10% off at The Castle Inn!

 SWANAGE AND DURLSTON